Dagwood sandwich

 A Dagwood sandwich is a tall, multilayered sandwich made with a variety of meats, cheeses, and condiments.
 It is named after Dagwood Bumstead, a central character in the comic strip Blondie, who is frequently illustrated making enormous sandwiches.
-According to Blondie scripter Dean Young, his father, Chic Young, began drawing the huge sandwiches in the comic strip during 1936.
+According to Blondie scripter Dean Young, his father, Chic Young, began drawing the huge sandwiches in the comic strip in 1936.

 Ingredients

 Though the exact contents of Chic Young's illustrated Dagwood sandwich remain obscure, it appears to contain large quantities and varieties of cold cuts, sliced cheese, and vegetables separated by additional slices of bread.
 A whole small fish, presumably a sardine, is usually visible.
 An olive pierced by a toothpick or wooden skewer usually crowns the edible structure.
 "Dagwood sandwich" has been included in Webster's New World Dictionary, and "Dagwood" (referring to the sandwich) has been included in the American Heritage Dictionary.